edefalque/signalk-stripcharts/README.md

 ![simple chart](readme1.PNG)

 The above chart has a y-axis on the left hand side.
-Optionally, as shown on the chart below (right hand side), a y2-axis may also be defined with distinct units.
+Optionally, as shown on the chart below (right hand side), a y2-axis may also be defined with its own unit.
 The dotted line corresponds to the plot according to the y2 axis, here the apparent wind angle (AWA).

 ![simple chart + y2](readme2.PNG)

 The browser window can display two such charts on top of each other.
+For instance you may have wind speeds on the top chart and boat speeds on the bottom chart.
+Those two charts can be selected wiht a dropdown list from a set of active charts.

 Now it's time to install and start using the default charts specifications provided.